Shmuel Eisenstadt

 Shmuel Noah Eisenstadt (שמואל נח אייזנשטדט; 10 September 1923 - 2 September 2010) was an Israeli sociologist and writer.
-In 1959 he was appointed to a teaching post in the sociology department of the Hebrew University in Jerusalem.
+He was particularly known as a "sociologist of youth," an analyst of civilizations, and a theorist of "multiple modernities."
+He was the named chair Rose Isaacs professor of sociology at the Hebrew University in Jerusalem from 1949 to his retirement emeritus in 1990, after which he continued to write and teach.
+He received awards including the Israel Prize (1973), the Balzan Prize (1988), the Humboldt Research Award (2002), and the Holberg Prize (2006).

+Early life and education

+Eisenstadt was born in 1923 in Warsaw, Poland.
+In the early 1930s, his widowed mother took him to Jerusalem and he was educated in Palestine from the age of 12.
+In 1940, Eisenstadt studied at the Hebrew University of Jerusalem where he received his M.A.
+(1944) and Ph.D.
+(1947) in sociology under the advisorship of Martin Buber.

+Career

+After the 1947-48 school year, Eisenstadt returned to the Hebrew University of Jerusalem to be an assistant lecturer.
+Eisenstadt later served as the Chairman of the Department of Sociology from 1950 to 1969 and also served as Dean of the Faculty of Humanities for a few years.
+He was made Rose Isaacs professor in 1959 and held this title through his retirement in 1990.

 From 1990 until his death in September 2010 he was professor emeritus.
-He held countless guest professorships, at the University of Chicago, Harvard University, the University of Zurich, the University of Vienna, the University of Bern, Stanford and the University of Heidelberg, among others.
+He held countless guest professorships and fellowships, at the University of Chicago, Harvard University, the University of Zurich, the University of Vienna, the University of Bern, Stanford, the University of Heidelberg and the Swedish Collegium for Advanced Study, among others.
 Eisenstadt received a number of prizes, including the Balzan Prize and the Max-Planck research prize.
 He was also the 2006 winner of the Holberg International Memorial Prize.
 He was a member of many academies, including the American Academy of Arts and Sciences and the Advisory Editors Council of the Social Evolution & History Journal.
-His daughter Irit Meir was a noted scholar of Israeli sign language.
+His daughter Irit Meir was a noted scholar of Israeli Sign Language.

 In the field of sociology he became known as a "sociologist of youth" (after a term in From Generation to Generation, a work closely related to the ideas of Talcott Parsons).
 However: